TheKoguryo/TheKoguryo.github.io/learning-library/oci-library/oci-hol-ko/oke-fundamentals/setup-cloud-env/setup-cloud-env.md

      # DevOps
      Allow group <group-name> to manage devops-family in compartment <compartment-name>
      Allow group <group-name> to manage ons-family in compartment <compartment-name>

+     # Cloud Shell
+     Allow group <group-name> to use cloud-shell in tenancy

+     # Load Balancers
+     Allow group <group-name> to read load-balancers in compartment <compartment-name>
      ```

 4. **Create**를 클릭하여 생성합니다.